-When someone gets arrested for drunk driving in Metro Detroit an alcohol test will be given.
-The arresting officer will decide whether it’s going to be a breath test or a blood test.
+When someone gets arrested for drunk driving in Metro Detroit, an alcohol test will be given.
+The arresting officer will decide whether it is going to be a breath test or a blood test.
 Several factors will play into that decision such as accidents, preexisting medical conditions, or just time and convenience.
-In the event of a refusal to submit to the test the officer will seek a warrant to force a blood test.
+In the event of a refusal to submit to the test, the officer will seek a warrant to force a blood test.
 Most of the time they will be successful in getting that warrant.
 Therefore blood alcohol tests are frequent in DUI OWI cases in Michigan.
-They are necessary for DUI OWI drug and marijuana THC cases.
+They are necessary for DUI/OWI drug and marijuana THC cases.

-The only way to have the knowledge to defend blood alcohol and THC DUI OWI cases is to understand the testing process, perform hands on training in a lab with the same equipment, instruments and methods.
-This hands-on training is offered, only twice per year, by Axion Laboratories in Chicago, Illinois and is taught by Dr. Lee Polite and his mentor, one of the pioneers of the science of gas chromatography, Dr. Harold McNair who built one of the first known GC’s in 1957.
-Today the GC is the most widely used analytical chemistry tool used in the world.
+The only way to have the knowledge to defend blood alcohol and THC DUI/OWI cases is to understand the testing process, perform hands-on training in a lab with the same equipment, instruments and methods.
+This hands-on training is offered, only twice per year, by Axion Laboratories in Chicago, Illinois and is taught by Dr. Lee Polite and his mentor, one of the pioneers of the science of gas chromatography, Dr. Harold McNair.
+Dr. McNair built one of the first known GC’s in 1957.
+Today, the GC is the most widely used analytical chemistry tool used in the world.

-In August of 2013 Barton Morris was the third attorney from Michigan, and the only one in Metro Detroit, to complete the Axion Laboratories Hands On Forensic GC Course.
+In August of 2013, I, Barton Morris was the third attorney from Michigan, and the only one in Metro Detroit, to complete the Axion Laboratories Hands On Forensic GC Course.
 I was blown away by the experience and what I learned.

-If you or someone you care about does not want to plea guilty and wants a strong DUI OWI defense with a blood alcohol or marijuana THC test in the Oakland, Wayne or Macomb County cities of Royal Oak, Troy, Detroit, Warren, Bloomfield Hills, Rochester Hills, Berkley, Sterling Heights, or any surrounding community call Attorney Barton Morris at (248) 541-2600 for a well educated and aggressive defense.
+If you or someone you care about does not want to plea guilty and wants a strong DUI/OWI defense with a blood alcohol or marijuana THC test in southeast Michigan, call our aggressive criminal defense team at (248) 541-2600.

 Attorney Morris has enjoyed a very successful and distinguished career as a trial lawyer providing high quality legal representation in the area of state and federal criminal defense for 20 years.
 He is known for his trial preparation by fellow attorneys, judges and clients alike.
 As a trial attorney, he is dedicated to attaining justice in every case, and is prepared to take on complex legal issues with success.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.